GuidanceMantras/GuidanceMantras/README.md

 - Always read book about life/finance/Management/Technology/Education
 - You can save your online books in Github as well
 - You can write everything in your life/your planning for a day in the below applications
-- Use microsoft To-Do applications for free for planning (https://to-do.office.com/tasks/)
+- Use microsoft To-Do applications for free for planning (https://to-do.office.com/tasks/), use of life, finance, professional or business planning
 - Buy used second hand books for free
 - Search online best-seller for each topics